moby/moby/man/docker-ps.1.md

 # DESCRIPTION

 List the containers in the local repository.
-By default this show only the running containers.
+By default this shows only the running containers.

 # OPTIONS